 PCMA PBM COVID-19 Guidance - Keeping patients and pharmacists safe in this unpredictable time: https://www.pcmanet.org/pharmacy-benefit-managers-stand-with-rx-supply-chain-to-help-patients-access-medications/

 Additionally CVS Caremark has released guidance on deliveries and audits.
 CVS Caremark has suspended new routine pharmacy audits, unless required by law or as a result of certain fraud, waste, and abuse investigations.

 Furthermore, CVS Caremark is temporarily allowing pharmacies to document the word “COVID” on its signature log with delivery date and delivery time for retail pharmacy patients that choose not to directly sign.
-If the pharmacy is delivering
+If the pharmacy is delivering the covered

 THANK YOU all for what you are doing on the frontlines, serving your industry and communities, helping combat COVID-19!
 First Financial Bank is proud to support independent pharmacy and partner with Pace and the state associations to help pharmacists.